San Francisco Bay Area

 Four Corners, Southwestern USA

 With a dedication to the natural world and to contemplative practice in nature, Gary has begun to unite his passions through his work with Awake in the Wild.
-Gary serves as our managing director and leads programs as a trained guide.
+Gary serves as a manager for Awake in the Wild and leads programs as a trained guide.
 He brings over 20 years of experience in the fields of informal learning, conservation messaging, program management, and mindfulness practice to his guidance for those who are dedicated to deepening their connection to themselves and the natural world.

 While serving as a manager in the education division at the California Academy of Science in San Francisco, Gary created a number of successful programs focused on exploring people’s passion for the natural world.
 His conservation photography program led to a number of successful community oriented programs to include an annual international nature photography competition that is recognized as one of the most prestigious competitions of any genre anywhere in the world.
 This project also seeded a popular online magazine that features the work of these photographers and their subjects while also raising awareness to the research conducted by the Academy’s robust research division.
 He also piloted a community based program that led to the creation of a robust citizen science program based in data collection through photography.
 This project led the Academy to purchase iNaturalist, a very popular photography based citizen science app that provides research quality data to scientists and governments around the world.

 Gary also managed an NPR series, called Conversation on Science, which was produced in partnership with City Arts and Lectures airing nationwide to 100s of thousands of listeners which featured lively conversations about cutting edge sustainability science from some of the brightest minds around the world.
 Gary also played a central role in designing and managing a weekly museum after hours program called NightLife that continues to draw over 2500 people to the museum each week to explore themes about science and sustainability on a variety of topics.